QVPR/VPRSNN/modular_snn/README.md

 Notes:

-* Setting the `args.process_mode="train"` will also automatically performs the record and calibrate processes after the training is finished.
+* Setting the `args.process_mode="train"` will also automatically perform the record and calibrate processes after the training is finished.
+* The record process record the activity of the neurons which is used in the calibration and test processes of Modular SNN to detect the hyperactive neurons, done in `modular_snn/modular_snn_evaluation.py`.
+* The calibration process evaluates the performance of Modular SNN on the calibration data using a range of values for the hyperparameters.
+The hyperparameter, epochs, related to train process is defined in `modular_snn/one_modular_snn_processing.py`.
+The hyperparameter, threshold, that is used for hyperactive neuron detection, is defined in `modular_snn/modular_snn_evaluation.py`.
 * Set `args.run_mode` to one of the available choices `["local", "wandb_local", "wandb_hpc"]` to either process the modules locally (sequential), locally using wandb tool, or on a high performance computing (hpc) platform using wandb tool.